DIY Coconut Lime Sea Salt Scrub

 Mix your lemon zest in with your melted coconut oil and add the essential oils or flavourings.
 At this point you can let the mixture infuse for an hour or two if desired.

 4. Put de lime in de coconut and then you add the salt.Well really, it's the other way around - pour your coconut oil-lime mixture into your sea salt.
 A good ratio is 2 parts salt to 1 part oil - then you can take it from there.
-That is already way too oily for some, but others will prefer their salt to scrub to cling better rather than remaining separate grains and little clumps.
+That is already oily enough for some, but others will prefer their salt to scrub to cling better rather than remaining separate grains and little clumps.
 Keep on adding oil as desired - it's basically impossible to overdo it here, because if your salt mixture ends up suspended in oil, it won't dissolve - you just scoop out what you need for your body polish treatment.
 Plus, you can always add more salt to achieve a drier texture!
+The only caution with adding too much oil is that your oil is your biggest cost in the recipe.

 If you're not a fan of that oily shimmer on your skin, just shower off with your usual body wash post-scrub, or leave the shimmer be and skip your moisturizer...a great time-saver in the morning!

 5. Package your scrub.
 Glass jars are great for this, or you can wash out a plastic tub with a tight-fitting lid and pack your salt scrub inside.
-A word of warning with plastic though, unless you're buying cosmetic-grade plastic jars, you don't want to keep products containing essential oils in there for too long.
+A word of warning with plastic though, unless you're buying cosmetic-grade plastic jars, you don't want to keep products containing essential oils in there for too long because they break down the plastic over time.

 All done making exfoliating body scrub!